 How To Color A Row In Google Sheets Conditional Format

 Conditional formatting allows you to automatically highlight rows or cells based on specific criteria.
 This can be incredibly useful for identifying important data, outliers, or patterns in your spreadsheets.
-(See Also: How Do You Remove Lines In Google Sheets)
+(See Also: How To Do Google Sheets Formulas)

 Step 1: Select The Data Range